onap/dcaegen2/platformdoc/docs/index.md

 ## Background

 DCAE is composed of a platform and services.
-The DCAE platform are the technical pieces responsible for the deployment and the management of DCAE services.
-The DCAE services are the technical pieces responsible for monitoring network services.
+The DCAE platform is all of the technical pieces responsible for the deployment and the management of DCAE services.
+The DCAE services are the components responsible for monitoring network services, and data collection and analytics.